-- (1) Upon completion of the requirements above and approval of the final plan, the final plan shall be signed by a majority of the voting members of the Planning Board Board and shall be filed by the Aapplicant with the Town Planner. - (2) The performance bond or irrevocable letter of credit, with the terms and conditions previously set by the Planning Board Board, shall be filed with the Town Manager before the final plan is released for recording by the developer at his expense with the Cumberland County Registry of Deeds. - (3) Approval of any subdivision plan not filed for recording within 90 days after final plan approval shall become null and void.
+(1) Upon completion of the requirements above and approval of the final plan, the final plan shall be signed by a majority of the voting members of the Planning Board and shall be filed by the Applicant with the Town Planner.

+(2) The performance_guaranteebond or irrevocable letter of credit, with the terms and conditions previously set by the Planning Board, shall be filed with the Town Manager before the final plan is released for recording by the Applicant at his expense with the Cumberland County Registry of Deeds.

+(3) Approval of any Subdivision plan not filed for recording within 90 days after final plan approval shall become null and void.
 A note referencing this time provision shall be placed upon the final plan.
-The developer shall provide the Town Planner with the plan book number and page number upon recording of the subdivision plan at the Cumberland County Registry of Deeds.
+The Applicant shall provide the Town Planner with the plan book number and page number upon recording of the Subdivision plan at the Cumberland County Registry of Deeds.